 North Platte is a medium-sized city located in the state of Nebraska.
 With a population of 24,194 people and seven constituent neighborhoods, North Platte is the eighth largest community in Nebraska.

-The percentage of adults in North Platte who are college-educated is close to the national average for all communities of 21.84%: 19.18% of the adults in North Platte have a bachelor's degree or advanced degree.
+The percentage of adults in North Platte who are college-educated is close to the national average for all communities of 21.84%: 19.19% of the adults in North Platte have a bachelor's degree or advanced degree.

+North Platte is a somewhat ethnically-diverse city.
 The people who call North Platte home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North Platte residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in North Platte include Irish, English, Swedish, and French .